-Support groups are offered throughout the five boroughs, and educational sessions on specific topics are also held periodically.
-If your loved one was not under VNSNY Hospice and Palliative Care, but you are interested in one of our groups or workshops, please email us in advance so we can confirm space availability.
+Yes!
+If your loved one did not receive care from VNSNY Hospice, but you are interested in one of our groups or workshops, please email us in advance so we can confirm that space is available.